AhlemBS/Vehicle-fleet-parking/README.md

  first I added .Yaml File  with the steps instal node packages , lint , format , test thenn i add sonar qube step after the test step and just before the deploy step

+ then I neeeded to set my DATABASE_URL as environment variable

 After that it comes the code review step through the pull request , and this is a continious process, that enhance also the quality of the code